kuhn-ruess/cmdbsyncer-docs/docs/csv/index.md

 This means we would have a host: srvlx100 with labels: label_name1:content1, labels_name2:content2

 ## Account Settings
-Instead of passing Command Line Options, we recommend creating a Account for each file.
+Instead of passing command line options, we recommend creating an account for each file.
-This not only simplifiess the command line, but also enables the Syncer to use the *is_master* feature.
-This feature for can let another Plugin overtake the import from the field.
+This not only simplifies the command line, but also enables the Syncer to use the *is_master* feature, which lets another plugin overtake the import.

 You can use the following Settings as Custom Fields: